Frequently Asked Questions

 - Q. What is a work zone?

 - A. Stay alert and be aware of your surroundings.
-Construction activity very close to the road involving workers and equipment can be very distracting.
-Be prepared to take action quickly.
-Expect the unexpected.
-If you are merging into another lane, try not to wait until the last minute.
-If a flagger stops you, be patient and realize the inconvenience is temporary.
-Allow ample space between your vehicle and the car in front of you.
-Avoid passing in the work zone.
-Be patient.
-Turn on your headlights.
+Construction activity very close to a road involving workers and equipment can be very distracting.
+Be prepared to take action quickly, and expect the unexpected.
+Be patient and avoid passing other vehicles.

 - Q. Why is "tailgating" extremely dangerous in a work zone?